Weight + Diabetes Complications: What’s the Connection?

 In her work with patients, Kompala says the first thing she looks at in a patient’s medication regimen is just how much insulin you are taking—because the gradual impact on weight gain and your ability to lose weight is significant.

-In addition to fine-tuning any existing insulin regimens, Kompala says starting a GLP-1 and/or SGLT-2 medication is critical for losing weight with diabetes.
+In addition to fine-tuning any existing insulin regimens, Kompala says starting a glucagon-like peptide-1 (GLP-1) and/or sodium-glucose cotransporter 2 (SGLT-2) medication is critical for losing weight with diabetes.
 In fact, they’ve become the go-to medication for helping patients with type 2 diabetes lose weight.

 “Both of these drug classes are great because they can be effective without the addition of insulin,” explains Kompala.
 “And if you’re already taking insulin, these drugs can help you reduce your insulin needs both immediately and long term as they help you lose weight.”

 When it comes to complications, both GLP-1 and SGLT-2 drugs have proven to stabilize the progression of kidney disease and reduce your risk of cardiovascular-related events like heart attack and stroke.

 “Of course, all of this needs to be combined with healthy lifestyle habits, too,” says Kompala.
 “But just losing 5 percent of your body weight can have a huge impact on your risk of diabetes complications.
 You don’t need to lose all the weight, be realistic, focus on just 10 pounds.
 It has benefits.”

 It can be hard to get started when it comes to lifestyle changes, but Kompala has one area she recommends.

 “Start by eliminating all sugary beverages, including soda, juice and coffee drinks,” she says.
 “You’ll be surprised at just how much weight you can lose with this simple change if you’re drinking a lot of sugar throughout the day.”

 But remember that weight loss doesn’t happen overnight—it takes time.